Harman appointed UK special envoy for women and girls

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Labour grandee Baroness Harriet Harman has been appointed the new UK special envoy for women and girls.
+Labour grandee Baroness Harriet Harman has been made the new UK special envoy for women and girls.

 The former minister will “co-ordinate efforts across the globe” to push for the protection of rights over reproductive health, access to education and freedom from gender-based violence, the Foreign Office said.